-We may be well into fall and on the brink of winter, but faking a sun-kissed glow doesn't depend on the weather.
-When it comes to bronzer specifically, it's all about the perfect match for your skin tone, but no complexion is too pale or dark to reap the benefits of beautiful, radiant makeup.
-It's all about shopping smart (because we all know nothing is worse than an unnatural look or a borderline orange faux glow).
+It may not be springtime just yet, but faking a sun-kissed glow doesn't depend on the weather.
+When it comes to bronzer specifically, it's all about the perfect match for your skin tone, but no complexion is too pale or too dark to reap the benefits of beautiful, radiant makeup.
+We have to shop smart (because we all know nothing is worse than an unnatural look or a borderline-orange faux glow).
 Enlisting the help of the top industry pros, we sought out the lowdown on how to shop for your bronzer soul mate—because we don't know about you, but we're not going to settle for lackluster skin this season.
 As it turns out, finding a shade that works for you is a lot easier than it might seem.
-From cream to powder, shimmer and matte, read on to find out how to find the perfect bronzer for your skin tone.
+From cream to powder, shimmer, and matte, read on to find out how to find the perfect bronzer for your skin tone.

 For fair to light complexions, Make Up For Ever Director of Artistry and Education Lijha Stewart stresses the importance of neutral or golden undertones.
 "Don't go too dark or red with a color.
 Otherwise, skin will look patchy or mismatched."
 In other words, stay away from warm shades, which tend to look orange on light skin tones.
 Less is more in this case.